jeremyrsmith/parsel/README.md

 ### `Quotable`

 Splicing values is accomplished by the `Quotable` typeclass.
-Any expression of type `T` that's spliced into a quasiquote must have an instance of `Quotable[T]`.
+Any expression of type `T` that's spliced into a quasiquote must have an instance of `Quotable[T]` in implicit scope where the quasiquote interpolater is used.
 This typeclass just has a method `doQuote`, which takes a value of type `T` and returns an `Expr` which represents that value.
-Instances are already defined for obvious constants, but I'm not sure how opinionated parsel ought to be about how things like collections and such ought to be quoted.
+Instances are already defined for obvious constants, but I'm not sure how opinionated parsel ought to be about how things like collections and such ought to be quoted, so those aren't currently implemented (I'd be happy to hear feedback about this, but that would mean that you're using this library – and you probably shouldn't be).

 ## License & Copyright
 Copyright 2022 Jeremy Smith